gbougakov/autograph/README.md

 ## Acknowledgments

-- Belgian Federal Government for eID infrastructure
+First of all, a big thank you to [Matthias Valvekens](https://mvalvekens.be/) and other contributors for creating pyHanko, the Python package without which this app would simply not exist.

-- Mozilla for PDF.js library
+Additionally, I would like to thank the Belgian Federal Government and the Federal Public Service of Policy and Support for creating a very flexible, standards-compliant and [well-documented](https://github.com/Fedict/eid-mw/tree/master/doc/sdk/documentation) eID system, and for open sourcing the [eID middleware](https://github.com/Fedict/eid-mw).

-- pyHanko contributors for PDF signing capabilities
+And last but not least — Mozilla, for the PDF.js project.